roronyc19/frontend-bootcamp/step2-03/demo/README.md

     neutralPrimary: '#333333',
     neutralDark: '#272727',
     black: '#1d1d1d',
-    white: '#ffffff'
+    white: '#ffffff',
-  }
+  },
 });
 ```

-> If you'd like to create your own theme, the Fabric website has a [handy theme generator](https://aka.ms/themedesigner) to help get you started.
+> If you'd like to create your own theme, the Fluent website has a [handy theme generator](https://aka.ms/themedesigner) to help get you started.

-## 3. Customizing one Fabric control instance
+## 3. Customizing one Fluent control instance

-If you just want to customize a single component instance's styling, Fabric components expose a `styles` prop (not to be confused with the React built-in one called `style`).
+If you just want to customize a single component instance's styling, Fluent components expose a `styles` prop (not to be confused with the React built-in one called `style`).

 You can use intellisense to discover which parts of the component you can to customize.